Janamou/android-testing-codelab/01-uiautomator/README.md

 }
 ```

-The process for the Calculator App test looks like this:
+The process for the Calculator app test looks like this:

 1. Open the apps screen
-2. Retrieve scrollable view with apps
+2. Retrieve the scrollable view with apps
-3. Search for the app in the scrollable view and then open it
+3. Search for the app in the scrollable view and open it
-4. Press the clear button to delete possible previous values on display
+4. Press the clear button to delete possible previous values on the display
 5. Calculate the sum of two values, 3 and 5
 6. Check the sum